S4lem/aws-serverless-example/README.md

-# TodosApp Back-end
+# Todo-list Back-end Application with SAM

-This project contains source code for a serverless Todos application using Python 3.8.
+This project contains source code for a serverless Todos application using Python 3.8 and SAM (Serverless Application Model).

-You will be able to add, remove and list the Todos list.
+You will be able to add, remove and list the Todo-list.
-You can deploy the app with the SAM CLI.

 It includes the following files and folders.
 - lambdas - Code for the application's Lambda functions.
 - layers - Code to avoid code duplication accross lambda functions.
-- tests - Unit tests for the application code.
-- postman_collection.json -
+- postman_collection.json - pre-made requests
 - Makefile : command shortcuts
 - template.yaml - A template that defines the application's AWS resources.